oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/3-visualize-data-in-oac/visualize-data-in-oac.md

   - Initial Value: First Available Value
 5. Next we'll create a set of calculations we'll use.
 Create a calculation for 'Field Goal %'.
 In the calculation field input 'SHOT_MADE_FLAG/SHOT_ATTEMPTED_FLAG'
 6. Next create a calculation to count the amount of games titled 'Game Count.'
 In the calculation field input 'count(GAME_ID).'
+7. Lastly, create a calculation titled 'Shot Zone Map.'
+In the calculation field input 'CONCAT(CONCAT(SHOT_ZONE_BASIC, ' '), SHOT_ZONE_AREA)'
-7. Rename the canvas 'Team Season Statistics' the first canvas we will make allows users to select a team and see their stats.
+8. Rename the canvas 'Team Season Statistics' the first canvas we will make allows users to select a team and see their stats.
-8. Add TEAM_NAME to the filter bar and bind the 'Team' parameter you created.
+9. Add TEAM_NAME to the filter bar and bind the 'Team' parameter you created.
 This will filter the entire canvas to show team data.
-9. Right-click TEAM_NAME in the data column and select 'Pick Visualization' then 'List.'
+10. Right-click TEAM_NAME in the data column and select 'Pick Visualization' then 'List.'
 This will display the team name to users.
-10. Right-click MATCHUP in the data column and select 'Pick Visualization' then 'Dashboard Filters'
+11. Right-click MATCHUP in the data column and select 'Pick Visualization' then 'Dashboard Filters'
-11. Add your Team parameter and the WL column to the dashboard filters by dragging and dropping it into the filter controls section.
+12. Add your Team parameter and the WL column to the dashboard filters by dragging and dropping it into the filter controls section.
-12. Now add a treemap with your 'Game Count' calculation and 'WL' column.
+13. Now add a treemap with your 'Game Count' calculation and 'WL' column.
-13. Now add a table with GAME_DATE(day), MATCHUP, WL, PTS, FGM, FGA, FG_PCT, and any additional statistics you would like.
+14. Now add a table with GAME_DATE(day), MATCHUP, WL, PTS, FGM, FGA, FG_PCT, and any additional statistics you would like.
-14. You can now move on to another canvas, title this one 'Player Statistics.'
+15. You can now move on to another canvas, title this one 'Player Statistics.'
+16. Add PLAYER_NAME to the filter bar and bind the 'Player' parameter you created.
+This will filter the entire canvas to show team data.
+17. Right-click PLAYER_NAME in the data column and select 'Pick Visualization' then 'List.'
+This will display the player name to users.
+18. Right-click MATCHUP in the data column and select 'Pick Visualization' then 'Dashboard Filters.'
+Then add your Player parameter to the dashboard filters by dragging and dropping it into the filter controls section.
+19. Add separate tiles for Field Goal % and SHOT_ATTEMPTED_FLAG by dragging and dropping them onto the canvas.
+20. Now drag Shot Zone Map and field Goal % onto the canvas and pick the map visualization.
+Check the properties panel to make sure the correct map background is selected in the 'Map' tab and correct map layer is selected in the 'Data Layers Tab.'
+21. Next drag Shot Zone Map and SHOT_ATTEMPTED_FLAG onto the canvas and pick the map visualization.
+Check the properties panel to make sure the correct map background is selected in the 'Map' tab and correct map layer is selected in the 'Data Layers Tab.'
+22. Lastly, for this canvas we will create a pivot table.
+Bring PERIOD, GAME_DATE (Day), HTM, VTM, and Field Goal % onto the canvas, make sure PERIOD is put into the columns category for the visualization.

 ## Task 6: Create a Safe Domain in OAC